overpathz/SpringSoftwateCompamySimulator/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.pet.software-simulator' is invalid and this project uses 'com.pet.softwaresimulator' instead.
+* The original package name 'com.pet.software-sim' is invalid and this project uses 'com.pet.softwaresim' instead.

 # Getting Started